JohnnyonFlame/EverSDK/README.md

-The `out/shell.tar.gz` package will be built once the compilation process is finished, that contains a series of applications and tools to allow you to remotely deploy and debug homebrew with ease on your Evercade VS with an EverSD.
+The `out/shell.tar.gz` package will be built once the compilation process is finished, that contains a series of applications and tools to allow you to remotely deploy and debug homebrew with ease on your device with an EverSD.

-To use this, extract the package on your EverSD, run the Shell application and you'll be able to ssh/scp into `root@cobalt` with the password `eversdk`.
+To use this with the VS, extract the package on your EverSD, run the Shell application and you'll be able to ssh/scp into `root@cobalt` with the password `eversdk`.

+To use this with the OG and SP, extract the package on your EverSD, run the ADB Shell application and you'll be able to use `adb push`, `adb pull` and `adb shell` commands to deploy and debug applications.

 ### How do I use this?